MGLASSBAG/cboard/README.md

 ## How does it work?

 This video shows Srna.
-She is one of the children who have received the Cboard Communicator thanks to UNICEF’s ["For every child, a voice"](https://www.unicef.org/innovation/stories/giving-every-child-voice-aac-technology) project.
+She is one of the children who have received the Cboard Communicator thanks to UNICEF's ["For every child, a voice"](https://www.unicef.org/innovation/stories/giving-every-child-voice-aac-technology) project.

 <a href="https://youtu.be/wqLauXnyLhY"><img src="https://img.youtube.com/vi/wqLauXnyLhY/0.jpg" alt="Real Look Autism Episode 8" width="480" height="360"></a>